 Low Opcache Interned Strings Storage

-The Opcache extension can cache so called interned PHP strings in shared memory, so that the memory is allocated only once for these strings across all scripts.
+PHP’s OPcache can cache so-called interned PHP strings in shared memory so that the memory is allocated only once for these strings across all scripts.
 This reduces the memory overhead of every request.

 <?php